Groups worldwide plan successful IWD activity

 7. Download IWD selfie cards

-Use the #ChooseToChallenge selfie cards to engage colleagues and friends via social media amplification.
+Use the #BreakTheBias selfie cards to engage colleagues and friends via social media amplification.

 8. Download IWD social cards

-Access the #ChooseToChallenge social card templates to make your own IWD social cards to share across social media platforms like Instagram, Twitter, Facebook, LinkedIn and more.
+Access the #BreakTheBias social media card templates to make your own IWD social media cards to share across social media platforms like Instagram, Twitter, Facebook, LinkedIn and more.

-- raise your hand high and strike the #ChooseToChallenge pose showing solidarity and support
+- cross your arms and strike the #BreakTheBias pose showing solidarity and support

-- post across social media using the hashtags #ChooseToChallenge and #IWD2021
+- post across social media using the hashtags #BreakTheBias and #IWD2022

-- like, repost, comment on the #ChooseToChallenge posts of others
+- like, repost, comment on the #BreakTheBias posts of others

 9. Access the IWD Lean In resources